The Truth about the Pleime Battle

-In this same conference, the Viet Cong were invited to participate and General Nguyen Van Uoc of the NVA appeared as a special guest speaker who presented the viewpoint of the NVA about the Pleime Campaign.
-According to General Uoc, the main objective of the Pleime Battle was to attract the American troops to the Ia Drang Valley where a trap was awaiting them.
+In this same conference, the Viet Cong were invited to participate, and General Nguyen Van Uoc of the NVA appeared as a special guest speaker who presented the viewpoint of the NVA about the Pleime Campaign.
+According to General Uoc, the main objective of the Pleime Battle was to attract the American troops to the Ia Drang Valley, where a trap was awaiting them.
 He handed to Dr. James Reckner, the Director of the Vietnam Center, a printed document to back up his assertion.
 The document notes:

 Early October 1965, based on assessment of enemy status and our preparation readiness, the campaign Command had decided to assign tasks to the units as following: the target and area to destroy the enemy was camp Chu Ho, siege set on Pleime camp, ambush to destroy the rescue column established on route 21 (from Hill 538 to Hill Blu).
 The area where our troops would attack the Americans would be the Ia Drang valley. […]

 Two months before, when the Viet Cong attacked Duc Co outpost, II Corps dispatched an airborne task force and a marine task force to rescue the outpost, while the US 173rd Brigade was sent in to protect Pleiku.
-It was normal that when the Viet Cong used the same diversionary tactic of feigning to attack an outpost in order to destroy the relief column when they attacked Pleime, they would obviously expect that the relief column would be made of ARVN units while the American troops would be involved only as a peripheral role; the Viet Cong would not be that psychic in predicting that this time around the American troops, with the US 1st Air Cavalry, would jump in head on in the battlefield alone.
+It was normal that when the Viet Cong used the same diversionary tactic of feigning to attack an outpost to destroy the relief column when they attacked Pleime, they would obviously expect that the relief column would be made of ARVN units while the American troops would be involved only as a peripheral role; the Viet Cong would not be that psychic in predicting that this time around the American troops, with the US 1st Air Cavalry, would jump in head-on in the battlefield alone.

-On the other hand, the Viet Cong claimed to use the tactic of feigning to attack an outpost in order to destroy the relief column to attract the American troops.
+On the other hand, the Viet Cong claimed to use the tactic of feigning to attack an outpost to destroy the relief column to attract the American troops.
 But in reality, the American troops that went in the Ia Drang Valley did not do so to rescue anybody and furthermore, the Viet Cong were caught by surprise, rather than were in a ready posture, since its battalion commander was not present with his attacked unit.